-Fully Qualified Domain Name.
 Consists of a host name label and at least 1 higher-level domain separated by the symbol "." with up to 240 characters in total.
-Each label contains up to 63 characters and starts with a lowercase letter and ends with alphanumeric lowercase character and have as interior characters only alphanumeric lowercase characters and '-'.
+Each label contains up to 63 characters, starts with a lowercase letter, ends with alphanumeric lowercase character, and has as interior characters only alphanumeric lowercase characters and '-'.